HTam18/Gantry-Controller/README.md

 ---

-## License / Usage Note

-This repository is currently presented as a project/documentation codebase.
-Add your preferred license here if you plan to publish or distribute it publicly.

-Examples:
-- MIT License
-- Apache 2.0
-- GPLv3

----

 ## Contact / Project Context

 This project was developed as a combined embedded-control and desktop-control system for a 3-axis gantry platform using: